Emergency Broadband Benefit carriers list

 Emergency Broadband Benefit participating cell phone providers

 Each wireless provider handles the EBB in its own way.
-In general, you'll need to verify your eligibility using the application available here.
+In general, you'll need to verify your eligibility using the available application.
 There are several ways to qualify, including being a Medicaid or SNAP recipient.

 Once you've been qualified for the program you'll typically contact your preferred provider to learn how to sign up for service or have the discount applied to your bill.